DataDog/dd-trace-java/CONTRIBUTING.md

 Pull requests for bug fixes are welcome, but before submitting new features or changes to current functionality, please [open an issue](https://github.com/DataDog/dd-trace-java/issues/new) and discuss your ideas or propose the changes you wish to make first.
-After a resolution is reached a PR can be submitted for review.
+After a resolution is reached a [PR can be submitted](#pull-request-guidelines) for review.

-When opening a pull request, please open it as a [draft](https://github.blog/2019-02-14-introducing-draft-pull-requests/) to not auto assign reviewers before you feel the pull request is in a reviewable state.

 ## Adding instrumentations